Moustakas homers, Brewers rally to beat Diamondbacks 8-3

 Keston Hiura blooped a two-run single in the ninth and Christian Yelich had a run-scoring double in the inning for his third hit.

+Arizona had one hit and two baserunners after Gonzalez left in the fifth.

+“I can’t say enough about the bullpen,” Gonzalez said.
+“Those guys were lights out.”

-Adrian Houser (3-4) allowed a hit in 1 1/3 innings and Eric Thames hit a solo homer for the Brewers, who have won four of five.
+Eric Thames hit a solo homer for the Brewers, who have won four of five.

 Greinke was good early against the Brewers before running into trouble in the fourth inning.
 Ryan Braun hit a run-scoring single and Milwaukee loaded the bases with one out after Thames was intentionally walked, but Greinke ended the threat with two strikeouts.

-Greinke also had a run-scoring double to chase Gio Gonzalez in the fifth inning.
+“You feel like after seven innings Zack is throwing the ball extremely well, you are going to turn it over to your bullpen,” Diamondbacks manager Torey Lovullo said.
+“You got the matchups you that you want.
+It is the beauty of this game.
+That is what makes this game so spectacular is that it was set up so perfectly for us and we just didn’t execute.”

-The Brewers reinstated Gonzalez from the 10-day injured list to start against the Diamondbacks, optioning right-hander Burch Smith to Triple-A San Antonio to make room on the roster.
+Gonzalez had been out since May 29 with arm fatigue and the Brewers optioned right-hander Burch Smith to Triple-A San Antonio to make room for him on the roster.

-Gonzalez had been out since May 29 with arm fatigue and made two rehab starts before returning to the rotation.

-The Diamondbacks wore him out by the fifth inning.
+The Diamondbacks wore Gonzalez out by the fifth inning.

-Christian Walker hit a run-scoring single off Gonzalez in the first inning and the Diamondbacks chased him with three straight doubles to open the fifth.
+Christian Walker hit a run-scoring single off the left-hander in the first inning and the Diamondbacks chased him with three straight doubles to open the fifth.
 Carson Kelly and Greinke put Arizona up 3-1 with their run-scoring doubles.

 TRAINER’S ROOM